dfkaye/simplegraph/README.md

     main.id      // string 'main'
     main.edges   // array of graphs []
-    main.parents // array of graphs []
-    main.root    // this graph by default; reassigned by attach/detach

 These are the only constructor-created properties.

-No graph data element stored in a graph element - __final answer__
+No graph data element is stored in a graph element - __final answer__

 traversal
 ---------

+Some graph child methods use procedural code (for-loops) rather than iterator functions in order to support IE6-8 -- and execute a little faster (iterators run just under an order of magnitude slower).

 The *resolve* (traversal) methods use visitor iteration methods internally.
 The pattern looks like this: